- What does Expiration Date mean?

 - Length of time between initial manufacture and final use.

-If your life does not depend on an expired drug -- such as headache, common cold, or constipation -- you may take the medication and see what happens.
+If your life does not depend on an expired drug -- such as you have headache, common cold, or constipation -- you may take the medication and see what happens.

 - 1. Lyon RC, Taylor JS, Porter DA, Prasanna HR, Hussain AS.
 Stability profiles of drug products extended beyond labeled expiration dates.
 J Pharm Sci.
 2006 Jul;95(7):1549-60.
 PubMed